victorzhou2018/quad-sdk-wiki/Running-the-Robot.md

 processLog('<trial_name_year-month-day>')
 exit
 ```
 Note that this will by default show the animation, which must run in full in order to save properly.
 Alternatively you can launch the standard MATLAB GUI and edit `processLog.m` as needed to generate the proper media.

+Once you have run `processLog()`, upload the newly created folder (located in `spirit_logger/logs`) to Box.